 The coast has been shaped by the continual forces of erosion from the wind, waves and tide, and the characteristics and composition of the coastline will dictate its degree of vulnerability.
 This was starkly demonstrated by the winter storms of 2013–14, which resulted in widespread damage to infrastructure, such as the mainline railway at Dawlish in Devon and undermining of properties along the Norfolk coast at Hemsby.

-With climate change forecasts of an increase in the frequency and intensity of winter storms, the BGS is developing its GeoCoast data product, drawing on existing BGS datasets and expertise and working in collaboration with other organisations to help manage these changes in the future.
+With climate change forecasts of an increase in the frequency and intensity of winter storms, BGS has released its GeoCoast data product, drawing on existing BGS datasets and expertise and working in collaboration with other organisations to help manage these changes in the future.

-GeoCoast will offer anyone with assets or an interest in the coastline around Great Britain access to easy-to-use datasets linked to geohazard data.
-This will allow users to interpret potential interdependencies in terms of erosion, flooding, habitat and other vulnerabilities.
+Our GeoCoast data products offer anyone with assets or an interest in the coastline around Great Britain access to easy-to-use datasets linked to geohazard data.
+This allows users to interpret potential interdependencies in terms of erosion, flooding, habitat and other vulnerabilities.
 GeoCoast represents the natural geological coastline as if no coastal defences or made ground are present.
 This will be of particular value in areas where coastal defences are no longer maintained.

 A series of storymap coastal case studies are now available via the links below: